 An intensive, hands-on exploration of the history, theory, tools and techniques of narrative filmmaking offered jointly by Yale and FAMU, the national film and television academy of the Czech Republic.
 The program interweaves a Yale seminar, in which students learn the fundamental principles and techniques of cinematic storytelling via readings, screenings, discussions and creative exercises, and a FAMU practicum in which students expand and apply the knowledge acquired in the seminar in hands-on workshops, exploratory projects and the mentored development and production, in small groups, of fully-realized capstone films.

-All instruction is in English.
-Enrollment limited to 16.
-Participants choose to receive credit in either ART or FILM for the Yale credit at the time of application.
+Participants enroll in either ART S144 or FILM S144 (1 Yale credit) at the time of application.

-The class will meet Monday - Friday from 10:00 a.m. - 4:00 p.m. and students should expect about 4-8 hours of work outside the classroom each week, as well as excursions and other program activities.
+Students should expect about 4-8 hours of work outside the classroom each week, as well as excursions and other program activities.

 Yale Summer Session Programs Abroad updates program budgets in late January.
 Please note the year listed on the button below.